East Cornwall · PL22

 Why Lostwithiel is its own job.

 Conservation Area is extensive, covering the medieval streets, the church and the riverside.
 Listed buildings are very common; flood zone designation affects properties near the river.
 For renovation specifically, parts of Lostwithiel sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Lostwithiel project as a PL22-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Lostwithiel job runs as a PL22-specific piece of work — local policy, local fabric, local builders.
+Most of our renovation work in Lostwithiel lands on post-war estates, with detailing that has to nod to the wider Tywardreath streetscape.

 Planning note